Can I bring a medical negligence claim for my child?

-There are circumstances where it is difficult to identify the exact date when the damage occurred and therefore when the 3 year time limit begins to run.
+There are circumstances where it is difficult to identify the exact date when the negligence occurred and therefore when the 3 year time limit begins to run.
 In this situation the limitation period starts to run from the ‘date of knowledge’ of the injured person.
 There are 3 main requirements to be satisfied before a claimant can be said to have ‘knowledge’:

 A common example of this is where there has been a delayed diagnosis.
 The negligence occurs at the time when the medical professional(s) first missed the diagnosis.
 A patient is unlikely to be aware that a diagnosis was missed or that there is a significant injury, until they are actually diagnosed and this can be months or even years later.
 Therefore, the later date would be the date of knowledge and they would have 3 years from that date to bring a claim.